Informative Essay Guide

 The Five Types of Informative Essays

 As said previously, although an informative essay aims to improve the reader’s expertise on a certain topic, the paper per se can be divided into several sub-types.
 An informative paper can have an architecture of a definition, how-to, compare and contrast, cause-and-effect, and analysis essay.
-Let’s look at every type, defining their peculiarities along with some topic examples and good thesis statements.
+Let’s look at every type, defining their key features along with some topic examples and good thesis statements.

 1. Explaining a Concept (Definition Essay)